DavidPratama/stash53/README.md

   * For MQTT: `127.0.0.1/1183`
 * Added `-O` for specifying PUB topic (Redis and MQTT)
 * Added `-N` for specifying "nsid" (nameserver ID)

+### Todo

+* Add error-handling/recovery to emitters
+* Refactor packet capture to include all responses to a query in array so as to gather them in a single Logstash event.
+(Responses are currently gathered as distinct events.)